andil-elearning/moodle-block_taggedcoursesearch/README.md

 # Tagged Course Search

-This block is a fork from Moodle 3.5 course overview which allow users to search courses by tag.
+This block - based on Moodle 3.5 course overview - which allows users to search courses by tag.

-Autocomplete use standard tags defined in the collection associated with courses tag area.
+Autocomplete and search are done using tags defined as "standard" in the collection associated with courses tag area.
-Please see https://docs.moodle.org/en/Managing_tags for further informations on tags management.
+Please see https://docs.moodle.org/en/Managing_tags for further information on tags management.

 ## Installation

 Install the plugin, like any other plugin.
 See http://docs.moodle.org/en/Installing_plugins for details on installing Moodle plugins.

+## Usage example

+* Tag courses in their settings
+* Administrator/Manager validate which tags are searchable by defining them as "standard"
+* Add this block on student's dashboard

 ## Useful links